jacoblockett/yugipedia-gql/README.md

 A GraphQL wrapper around the [MediaWiki API](https://en.wikipedia.org/wiki/MediaWiki) for [Yugipedia](https://yugipedia.com/wiki/Yugipedia:API).
 Designed to make the queries and results more intuitive and simple.

-▶️ See the [change log](https://github.com/jacoblockett/yugipedia-gql/blob/main/CHANGELOG.md) for info on recent updates.
+> ⚠️ This wrapper is in its very early stages.
+As new requirements are set and the full design/structure is realized, be prepared for drastic, breaking changes on a regular basis.
+See the [change log](https://github.com/jacoblockett/yugipedia-gql/blob/main/CHANGELOG.md) for info on recent updates.

 ## Installation

 You'll need to have [NodeJS](https://nodejs.org/en/download) installed on your computer.
 It's best to have the most up-to-date LTS version installed.

-Once you have that installed, it should install NPM as a command line interface by default.
+Installing NodeJS should also install NPM as a command line interface by default.

 You can verify both NodeJS and NPM are installed properly by running the following command in your terminal/emulator of choice: